Ezerwald/WyvernCharacterSheet/README.md

 - simplifies complex systems by focusing on essential aspects while hiding unnecessary details.
 It allows us to model real-world entities as abstract data types, capturing only the relevant characteristics and behaviors.

 ### Technical Aspects and Design Patterns Used
+The project was built using Flask, and the connection between the front-end and back-end is implemented with Ajax.

 The implementation leverages various technical aspects and design patterns to achieve functionality and maintainability: